statisticsnorway/microdata-validator/docs/README.md

 Description of the attribute columns.
 For now the only valid values are START_TIME og STOP_TIME
 * **variableRole**: One of: ["START_TIME", "STOP_TIME"]
 * **shortName**: Machine readable name for the measure.
 * **name**: Human readable name(Label) of the attribute column.
-Used as the column label in the ROSE-klienten.
+Used as the column label in the ROSE client.
 Example: "Startdato".
 * **description**: Description of the column contents.
 * **dataType**: DataType for the values in the column.
 One of: ["STRING", "LONG", "DOUBLE", "DATE"]
 * **format**: More detailed description of the values.
 For example a regular expression.